Theory of competing excitonic orders in insulating WTe$_2$ monolayers: Hartree-Fock phase diagram

-\textit{Hartree-Fock phase diagram.---} The Hamiltonian $H = H_0 + H_{\text{int}}$ defined by \eqref{eq:H0} and \eqref{eq:Hint} captures the key features of WTe$_2$ relevant to studying its low-energy behaviour near charge neutrality.
+The Hamiltonian $H = H_0 + H_{\text{int}}$ defined by \eqref{eq:H0} and \eqref{eq:Hint} captures the key features of WTe$_2$ relevant to studying its low-energy behaviour near charge neutrality.
 We numerically study the phase diagram via self-consistent HF calculations with momentum cutoffs $|k_x|<\frac{3q_c}{2},|k_y|<\frac{G_y}{4}$, where $G_y=1.01$\,\r{A}$^{-1}$ is the reciprocal lattice vector in the $y$ direction.
 Anticipating a possible excitonic instability, we allow for translational symmetry breaking at wavevector $\bm{q_c}$.
+More details of the self-consistent Hartree Fock calculations can be found in Appendix~\ref{app:HF}.